 - Following MILService regulations that minimize the potential for child abuse and neglect

-Tour your facility with your manager or trainer.
-Download and print the Facility Features Checklist and take it with you on the tour.
-Look for each of the features listed and ask your supervisor, trainer, or coach to describe how it works in your facility.
+Tour your facility with your administrator or trainer.
+Download the Facility Features Checklist and take it with you on the tour.
+Look for each of the features listed and ask your administrator, trainer, or coach to describe how it works in your facility.
 Make notes in the table about how the feature protects children from abuse and neglect.

-Download and print the Prevention Guide.
+Download the Preventing Child Abuse in Your Classroom Center guide.
 Use this checklist to reflect on whether you and your program are protecting children from abuse and neglect.